 “Trained counsellors could be appointed in the coaching centre to facilitate effective guidance and counselling for students and parents,” the guidelines stated.

-It also mentioned that tutors “may undergo training in mental issues to convey information effectively and sensitively to students about their areas of improvement”.
+It also mentioned that tutors “may undergo training in mental health issues to convey information effectively and sensitively to students about their areas of improvement”.

 According to the guidelines, the tuition fees for different courses should be be fair and reasonable and receipts for the fee charged must be made available.